ThreatResponse/margaritashotgun/README.md

           username: ec2-user
           keyfile:  access.pem
           module:   lime-4.1.19-24.31.amzn1.x86_64.ko
+    workers: 1

 To write to a local file exclude the aws section from configuration

+The `workers` configuration is an optional config item with the default configuration being a single worker.
+More infomation about worker configuration is detailed in in the Parallel Execution section below.

+Additional Config examples are included in the conf directory

+## Parallel Execution

+Memory can be captured in parallel however parallelism is limited by the number of workers configured.
+Each worker is spawned as a new process to avoid problems with the GIL.
+It is not recommended to configure more workers than there are cores on machine running margarita shotgun.

 ## Building